lyonel/pukcab/MANUAL.md

 --------------------

 1. create a dedicated user -- this user does not need specific privileges (i.e. do *NOT* use `root`)
-2. allow key-based SSH login for that user (**mandatory**)
+2. allow key-based SSH login for that user
-2. *optional*: allow password-based SSH login and set a password for the dedicated user (if you want to be able to register new clients using that password)
+3. *optional*: allow password-based SSH login and set a password for the dedicated user (if you want to be able to register new clients using that password)

 On the clients (manual)
 ----------------------------------------

 1. [create SSH keys] for the user which will launch the backup (most probably `root`)
-1. add the user's public key to the dedicated user's `authorized_keys` on the backup server
+2. add the user's public key to the dedicated user's `authorized_keys` on the backup server

 On the clients (password registration)
 ----------------------------------------

 1. [create SSH keys] for the user which will launch the backup (most probably `root`)
-1. [register] to the backup server
+2. [register] to the backup server

 Configuration
 =============